-TUX 105 Introduction to Online Education and Learning Technology online educational environment.
+TUX 105 Introduction to Online Education and Learning Technology

+The purpose of this course is to assist students who have limited experience in higher education by providing them with the tools necessary to be successful in achieving their associate's degree in an online educational environment.
 Students will explore their learning style and gain an understanding of the importance of general education.
 Educational goal setting, study techniques, using educational technology and library research skills will also be covered.